seanpmaxwell/express-generator-typescript/README.md

 are detected.
 If you want to enable debugging for node, you'll need to modify the nodemon configurations.
 This is located under `nodemonConfig:` in `package.json` for the server and `./spec/nodemon.json` for unit-testing.
 For the `exec` property, replace `ts-node` with `node --inspect -r ts-node/register`.

-## If you don't want authentication:

-In previous version of __express-generator-typescript__ you could disregard authentication through the command line options.
-But maintaining two separate project folders which contained and didn't contain authentication started to get messy.

-- Remove the following modules from `package.json`:
-  - `jsonwebtoken`
-  - `@types/jsonwebtoken`
-  - `bcrypt`
-  - `@types/bcrypt`

-- Delete the files:
-  - `src/routes/middleware.ts`
-  - `src/routes/auth-router.ts`
-  - `spec/tests/auth.spec.ts`
-  - `spec/support/login-agent.ts`
-  - `public/scripts/login.js`
-  - `public/stylesheets/login.css`
-  - `public/views/login.html`

-- Update the files:
-  - In `src/routes/api`, delete the line: `apiRouter.use('/auth', authRouter);` and
-    remove the `adminMw,` from line 12.
-Remove the `adminMw` and `authRouter` imports as well.
-  - In `spec/tests/users.spec.ts`, remove all lines containing `loginAgent` and `setCookie`
-  - In `public/views/users.html` remove the `Logout` button.

 ## Note for VS-Code users